cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

             # wasteful.
 Implementations can eliminate this added
             # complexity by caching nodes (i.e., `(seed, ctrl)`
             # pairs) output by previous calls to `eval_next()`.
-            (seed, ctrl, y) = IdpfPoplar.eval_next(seed, ctrl,
+            (seed, ctrl, y) = IdpfPoplar.eval_next(
+                seed,
+                ctrl,
+                correction_words[current_level],
+                current_level,
-                correction_words[current_level], current_level, bit, binder)
+                bit,
+                binder,
+            )
         out_share.append(y if agg_id == 0 else vec_neg(y))
     return out_share

-# Compute the next node in the IDPF tree along the path determined by
-# a candidate prefix.
-The next node is determined by `bit`, the bit
-# of the prefix corresponding to the next level of the tree.
-#
-# TODO Consider implementing some version of the optimization
-# discussed at the end of [BBCGGI21, Appendix C.2].
-This could on
-# average reduce the number of AES calls by a constant factor.
 def eval_next(IdpfPoplar, prev_seed, prev_ctrl,
               correction_word, level, bit, binder):
+    """
+    Compute the next node in the IDPF tree along the path determined by a candidate prefix.
+The next node is determined by `bit`, the bit of the prefix corresponding to the next level of the tree.

+    TODO Consider implementing some version of the optimization discussed at the end of [BBCGGI21, Appendix C.2].
+This could on average reduce the number of AES calls by a constant factor.
+    """

     Field = IdpfPoplar.current_field(level)
     (seed_cw, ctrl_cw, w_cw) = correction_word
     (s, t) = IdpfPoplar.extend(prev_seed, binder)